Revolved Side Angle Pose

 Step Five

 Hold this position for 30 seconds.
-You can gradually increase the duration to a minute after you've had more practice in the future.
+You can gradually increase the duration to a minute after you've gained more practice.
 To come out, straighten your right leg and raise your arms.
 Turn to the left side and repeat all these steps, holding the pose for the same amount of time on your left side.

 Beginner's Tip: